Stubbs Green Meadow at its June best!

 Coordinators: Ed Howard and Frank Mitchell

 Overview: An exceptional old meadow with a dense and varied meadow flora including Yellow Rattle, Cowslip, Hoary Plantain, Meadow Buttercup, Ox-eye daisy, an occasional Southern Marsh Orchid and many hundreds of Common Spotted Orchids.
 Butterflies include Common Blue, Brown Argus, Small Copper, and Small, Essex and Large Skippers It also benefits from a very good pond where dragonflies and damselflies abound.
 Dragons include Southern Hawker, Migrant Hawker, Brown Hawker, 4 Spotted Chaser, Broad Bodied Chaser, Scarce Chaser (in 2010), Black Tailed Skimmer and Emperor whilst Damsels include Common Blue, Azure, Blue tailed, Large Red and Small Red-eyed.
-Nesting birds include Whitethroat, Lesser Whitethroat, Blackcaps, Longtailed Tits and Song Thrushes.
+Nesting birds include Whitethroat, Lesser Whitethroat, Blackcaps, Longtailed Tits Yellowhammer and Song Thrush.

 - Cut and rake the rough edges during the winter to stop hedge encroachment